ohcnetwork/docs/docs/care/CEP/In Progress/0005-Plugin_Manager.md

 # Plugins Support ( Care Apps ) - CEP-5

+## Requirements/Motive

-Since care is being used in different environments for different use-cases, there must be some way to configure the application to work in different environments.
+Since Care is being used in different environments for different use-cases, there must exist some method to efficiently create modifications which does not impact unrelated deployments.

 Some type of plugin system is required to achieve this.

-Plugins can be abstracted standalone features, they should be capable of being maintained as separate packages, this allows east 3rd party integrations
+Plugins can be abstracted standalone features, they should be capable of being maintained as separate packages, this allows easy 3rd party integrations as well.

-Plugins should be easily configurable and should use some sort of custom made package manager as well.
+Care must be modified to allow plugins to be easily created and configured.

 ## Implementation